ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.

 7. Key - **Default_Enterprise_Company_Location_Id/XXX**
 - a.Action: Defines the default company location.
-XXX is the id of the enterprise company.
+XXX is the ID of the enterprise company.
 The value is the ID of the default company location.
 - b.Set automatically by the system of the user.

 8. Key - **Documents/OnlySaveNewVersionsToHistory**